-Over the past six years Youngcare has partnered with Griffith University to develop world-first research into the needs and aspirations of young people with high care needs.
+Youngcare has worked closely with Griffith University to develop world-first research into the needs and aspirations of young people with high care needs.

-With the introduction of the NDIS, every young person with high care needs will be able to choose their own care packages and the Griffith/Youngcare model will set the standard of premium care in Australia and will become the most sought after care in the sector.
+With the introduction of the NDIS, every young person with high care needs will be able to choose their own care packages and our model will set the standard of premium care in Australia and will become the most sought after care in the sector.

 - New models of support and housing in the community